Stand up for the facts!

 "The Pelosis were rioting after the election?
 Adam Schiff was rioting after the election?"
 Tapper asked.

 Two months after the 2020 election, Trump supporters violently stormed the U.S. Capitol in an effort to prevent Congress from accepting the results.
-More than 1,500 individuals have been charged including 164 defendants charged with using a deadly or dangerous weapon or causing serious bodily injury to an officer.
+More than 1,500 people have been charged including 164 defendants charged with using a deadly or dangerous weapon or causing serious bodily injury to an officer.

 We asked the Trump campaign in what scenarios Trump wants the National Guard or military used on Election Day.
 We received a brief reply from campaign spokesperson Alex Pfeiffer that read, "You are aware that on election day, Joe Biden will be in control of the military right?"